- Should the kennel cough vaccine be given during COVID-19?

 To win one of the prizes, a submitted paper must be considered by our judges to be at a ‘publishable standard’.
 All submissions will be considered for publication, so even if you don’t submit one of the winning entries you still stand a chance of having your paper and name published in Veterinary Evidence.

-Multiple authors are allowed, but they must all be undergraduate students.
-Any cash prize will be divided by the number of authors.
+- Multiple authors are allowed, but they must all be undergraduate students.
+Any cash prize will be divided equally between them.

 - RCVS Knowledge will publicise details of the award and the names of award winners on our websites and in other relevant publications.

 How to write a Knowledge Summary

 Knowledge Summaries are like Critically Appraised Topics; they answer a specific and focused clinical question by looking at the best available evidence.